 The fair value option provides an option to elect fair value as an alternative measurement for selected financial instruments.
 Gains and losses on items for which the fair value option has been elected are reported in earnings.
 The fair value option may be elected only upon the occurrence of certain specified events, including when the Company enters into an eligible firm commitment, at initial recognition of the financial instrument, as well as upon a business combination or consolidation of a subsidiary.
-The election is irrevocable unless a new election event occurs.
+The election is applied on an instrument by instrument basis and is irrevocable unless a new election event occurs.